 Over the two-year period, school leadership teams from across the region will collaborate to focus on five key leadership domains to support PBL:

 Underpinning all of these domains is a strong focus on equity.

 At PBLWorks, we believe that all students—no matter where they live or what their background—should have access to quality Project Based Learning to deepen their learning and achieve success in college, career, and life.
 Gold Standard Project Based Learning can advance educational equity and empower youth furthest from opportunity, especially black and brown students, through a liberating process—as opposed to oppressive learning processes focused on rote instruction, test prep, and other teaching methods that don’t promote student voice and choice.

 The PBL School Leader Networks will address issues that prevent students from accessing PBL, including low or inconsistent expectations for students, fixed adult mindsets, structural barriers (e.g. the master schedule), school cultures that are not inclusive or collaborative, as well as issues related to implicit and explicit bias, and institutional racism.

-PBLWorks will be focusing our initial PBL School Leader Networks in the greater Los Angeles area and the state of Massachusetts.
+PBLWorks will be focusing our initial PBL School Leader Networks in California and Massachusetts.
 In time, we plan to expand these networks to even more communities around the United States.

-The applications to participate in the first Los Angeles and Massachusetts cohorts are available now.
+The applications to participate in the first California and Massachusetts cohorts are available now.

 For more information and to request an application, go here.
-If you’re interested in a network but you’re not in LA or Massachusetts, please consider our other services to help you get started or sustain the work!
+If you’re interested in a network but you’re not in California or Massachusetts, please consider our other services to help you get started or sustain the work!